 Release description and content

-Each release shall be listed on the portal including a short description of the Release content and a list of each deliverable included in the Release.
+Each Release shall be listed on the portal including a short description of the Release content and a list of each deliverable included in the Release.
 An easy to remember name shall be associated to the Release (e.g. the year, a colour, or a fancy name).

 CR numbering and tracking